jromerolara/Getting-and-Cleaning-Data-Final-Project/README.md

 ## Overview

-This repository was crated in order to complete the final project assignment ofof Getting and Cleaning Data Coursera course.
+This repository was crated in order to complete the final project assignment of Getting and Cleaning Data Coursera course.

 The Study Design is as follows:

-I opted to mostly use the "dplyr" Library in order to chive 2 main goals
+I opted to mostly use the "dplyr" Library in order to achive 2 main goals
 * dplyr optimizes and speeds up processing speed
 * dplyr library simplifies from my perspective the handling of data, commands tend to be easier to use